staceyjf/PostCheck-API-Flask/README.md

-# Welcome to PostChecker-API
+# Welcome to PostChecker-API-Flask

-A Flask and mySQL Rest API which provides clients can easy way to source and query postcode and suburb information.
+A Flask and MySQL REST API that provides clients with an easy way to source and query postcode and suburb information.

 Deployed at: https://www.staceyfanner.com/Postcheck-front/